 Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.[3][4]
 However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.[3]
-Whether lower oral doses of antihistamines have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
+Whether lower oral doses of dimenhydrinate have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
+The prolactin level in a mother with established lactation may not affect her ability to breastfeed.